-8.1 Please summarise the potential positive and/or negative impacts of the strategy, policy, plan or service Intraoperative cell salvage has a positive impact by providing an alternative allogeneic blood transfusion in accordance with the Welsh Health Circular (WHC), "Better Blood Transfusion: Appropriate Use of blood".
-The policy a procedure promotes safe and effective practice that is consistent with peop beliefs and values. --
+8.1 Please summarise the potential positive and/or negative impacts of the strategy, Intraoperative cell salvage has a positive impact by providing an alternative to allogeneic blood transfusion in accordance with the Welsh Health Circular (WHC), policy, plan or service "Better Blood Transfusion: Appropriate Use of blood".
+The policy and procedure promote safe and effective practice that is consistent with people's beliefs and values.